 Co-op Learning Puts Students Ahead of the Game

 Learning through co-op research is not new but it has expanded.
-Chemical engineering 2012 graduate Mark Lalli learned his most valuable lessons in his four years of co-op experience and as a research intern in a chemical laboratory.
+Chemical engineering major Mark Lalli learned his most valuable lessons in his four years of co-op experience and as a research intern in a chemical laboratory.

 “By doing research, I have gained knowledge firsthand that can't be taught in lectures and classrooms,” says Lalli who was a Commonwealth Scholar.
 “The co-op program has taught me the art of failure.
 In science, you're lucky if 5 percent of your experiments are successful, but through patience and hard work, even a 5 percent success rate is worth it.”

 There’s nothing better for a recent graduate than to be able to include work experience on a resume.
 That’s why the University recently expanded its co-op program to include plastics engineering, engineering, sciences and business.
 In the Manning School of Business, employers such as banks, financial services firms and technology companies have signed on to offer co-op placements for students.
 The program includes professional development seminars that teach students appropriate workplace behavior, interview skills and how to interact with potential employers – all to prepare them for job interviews and success once they land a job.

 Finance major Lynn Le participated in the seminar last fall and the preparation paid off.
 She got an offer the day she interviewed with MFS Investment Management in Boston, which is led by UMass Lowell alum Robert J. Manning, for whom the Business School is named.

 “I wanted to get into the co-op program because I know it will put me ahead of the game,” says Le.
 “Experience is worth so much.
 It will set me apart in the job market.”